Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 dump(model, open("naive_bayes_default.sav", "wb"))

-Adding an explanatory name to the model is vital, since in the case of losing the code that has generated it we will know what configuration it has (in this case we say default
+Adding an explanatory name to the model is vital because, in the event of losing the code that generated it, we will understand its configuration (in this case, we use default